 Dinner: Maltese favourites at Café Jubilee

 Our favourite spot for traditional Maltese food at very reasonable prices was Café Jubilee.
-We ate twice at their restaurant in Gzira, but there’s another one in Valletta, so you can stick around in the capital (it’s actually right next to The Corner, our lunch recommendation).
+We ate twice at their restaurant in Gzira, which is now closed, but there’s another one in Valletta, so you can stick around in the capital.
+We tried this one too and it’s just as good!